 The most serious of which is that the procedure cuts the skin to deposit the pigment.
 Infection and scar tissue can occur when a wound is made on the skin.

-Need touch-ups rest of your life & skin damage
+Need for touch-ups & skin damage

-Hiring inexperienced person results disastrous outcomes
+Hiring inexperienced techs may result in disastrous outcomes

 Because microblading is a hand-operated procedure, your results are entirely dependent on the person’s skills performing the procedure.
 It’s possible that hiring an inexperienced person will lead to disastrous outcomes.
 When microblading goes wrong, it’s easy to find examples of it on the internet.
 Nevertheless, even with the best technicians, permanent scarring from microblading is inevitable.